andyabih/laravel-docker-actions-skeleton/README.md

 The version in this repo assumes you have an external database server and not on the same server.
 If that is not the case, please incorporate the MySQL service from the local docker-compose file as well as the .env variables.

 In addition, it uses Traefik to properly route everything and set up SSL certificates.
-[DigitalOcean have a brilliant article](https://www.digitalocean.com/community/tutorials/how-to-use-traefik-v2-as-a-reverse-proxy-for-docker-containers-on-ubuntu-20-04) explaining all about setting Traefik up and using it as a reverse proxy for Docker containers.
+[DigitalOcean have a great article](https://www.digitalocean.com/community/tutorials/how-to-use-traefik-v2-as-a-reverse-proxy-for-docker-containers-on-ubuntu-20-04) explaining all about setting Traefik up and using it as a reverse proxy for Docker containers.
 Highly suggest using that.

 If you are using Traefik, be sure to modify line 38 (`traefik.frontend.rule`) with the domain to your application.